 - White Sugar: Use coconut sugar, maple syrup, honey or unrefined golden caster sugar.

-- Ground Almonds: Swap with ground hazelnuts, and walnuts, or skip the nuts entirely.
+- Ground Almonds: Swap with ground hazelnuts, walnuts, or skip the nuts entirely.

 - Cornstarch: Arrowroot powder or tapioca starch can replace cornstarch to thicken the fruit filling.

-- Cinnamon: If you're not a fan of cinnamon, try nutmeg or allspice.
+- Cinnamon: If you're not a fan of cinnamon, try substituting nutmeg or allspice.
+And if you're looking for a great spiced, no-crust dessert, I recommend you try my easy pumpkin basque cheesecake recipe.

-- Vanilla extract: The seeds of 1 vanilla pod is good too.
+- Vanilla extract: The seeds of 1 vanilla pod are good too.

 📋 Variations